Umi Yukaba: History

 The poem is part of Ōtomo no Yakamochi's famous long poem celebrating the imperial edict on the discovery of gold in Michinoku province (modern Tohoku) in 749.
 The distant ancestors of the Ōtomo clan were known as masters of the royal Kume guard.

 The poem reflects their pledge to serve their sovereign.

 "Umi Yukaba" later became popular among the military, especially with the Imperial Japanese Navy.
-As set to music in 1937 by Kiyoshi Nobutoki (信時 潔, Nobutoki Kiyoshi) it became popular during and also after World War II.
+As set to music in 1937 by Kiyoshi Nobutoki (信時 潔, Nobutoki Kiyoshi) it became popular during World War II, and was sung frequently by kamikaze pilots before takeoffs.
 After Japan surrendered in 1945, "Umi Yukaba" and other gunka were banned by the Allied occupation forces.
 With the ending of the occupation, the song has now been widely played across military circles in Japan, including performances by the Japan Maritime Self-Defense Force.

 Prior to Nobutoki’s composition, the poem had been set to music in the trio section of the Gunkan kōshinkyoku.